Governance Statement

 • Setting tuition fees and related charges.

-• Establishing control and accountability systems, including appointing the Audit Committee, managing the risk register, appointing auditors, and conflict of interest procedures.
+• Establishing control and accountability systems, including appointing the Quality, Compliance, and Audit Committee, managing the risk register, appointing auditors, and conflict of interest procedures.

 • Strategic approval of programmes, appointment of the Academic Board, amendment of academic regulations, and ensuring compliance with the Office for Students (OfS) and external requirements.